 Notes

 - Make incisions on the boiled eggs before adding them to the curry.
-This will allow the egg to soak up the flavors of the gravy.
+This will allow the egg to soak up the flavors of the onion-tomato masala.

 - Stir-frying the boiled eggs with spices before adding them to the curry enhances its flavor and makes the eggs visually appealing.

 - When stir-frying the eggs with the masala, use low heat.
 This allows the spices to be evenly coated by the eggs without burning.
-High heat can cause the masala to burn quickly.
+High heat can cause the masala to burn quickly in the curry.

 - Stir-fry the eggs until they are lightly golden.
 Overcooking the eggs can cause the outer skin to become tough or rubbery.

-- Be patient while cooking the spices in the masala until the oil rises to the surface.
-This is important, as the flavors develop in the masala, and the masala is well-cooked when the oil separates.
+- Be patient while cooking the spice powders in the masala.
+Cook until the oil rises to the surface.
+This is important, as the flavors develop, and it ensures that the masala is well-cooked when the oil separates from it.

 - Storage - Leftover egg curry can be stored in an airtight container in the refrigerator.
 It stays good for 2 days.
 Reheat and serve.
 Not a freezer-friendly recipe.